-Planning your Boston to Acadia road trip can be a joy of an experience when you consider just how much there is to see and do in the relatively short distance.
-So if you want to go on the perfect drive through coastal Maine, then make sure to include at least some of these stops along the Boston to Bar Harbor drive.
+Planning your road trip can be a joy of an experience when you consider just how much there is to see and do in a relatively short distance.
+So if you want to go on the perfect drive through coastal Maine, then make sure to include at least some of these stops.

 Unlike embarking on a road trip in the western USA (for instance, from Seattle to Yellowstone National Park), the drive from Boston to Bar Harbor is relatively densely populated and you won’t be driving through large patches of open wilderness with services available.
 Conversely, there are plenty of towns along the way and just as many gas stations and facilities so you don’t need to plan too far in advance.

 One thing to keep in mind is the season that you plan to do this road trip in.
 Obviously, the summer months of June, July and August are the most popular for those driving to Bar Harbor as the weather conditions are the mildest.

 There isn’t much you need to consider when it comes to road safety in these months, except to be on the lookout for deer and moose and to be aware that conditions can, at times, get foggy.

 If you’re travelling in the cooler months from as early as late October through April, be aware that snow can be an option.
 Particularly in the winter months, there will be quite a bit of snow (and, honestly, Acadia may not be the most pleasant to visit then, anyway).